edfallin/anelto-tech-test/SYSTEM-DESIGN.md

     >
     > In any case, it may be working now since I made untested late-breaking changes.
     >
-    > If it's not, then a flag I added to `Writer`'s constructor makes it possible to turn off pub-sub when adding data for other trying-out.
+    > If it's not, then a flag I added to `Writer`'s constructor makes it possible to turn off pub-sub when adding data for other trying-out, for instance in `Try.js`.

 ## So you want to run the project